nwhitehead/tinysoundfont-pybind/README.md

 It should also create a `.whl` file for binary distribution in `dist/` for the current platform.

+On Linux you need to build in a "lowest common denominator" system `manylinux2014`.
+PyPI will not accept wheels for arbitrary Linux distributions.
+To generate a `manylinux2014` wheel, do:

+    docker run -v $(pwd):/io -it quay.io/pypa/manylinux2014_x86_64

+Then in the container:

+    cd io
+    /opt/python/cp37-cp37m/bin/python -m build
+    auditwheel repair dist/*.whl

+The output gets put into a new directory `wheelhouse` and should include `manylinux2014` in the filename.
+This wheel can be uploaded to `PyPI` using `twine`.

 ## Compressed SoundFonts

 This package also supports compressed SoundFont2 formats `.sf3` and `.sfo` by